-Research and development ("R&D") expenses of approximately \$8.1 million for the three months ended August 31, 2017 increased approximately \$4.5 million over the comparable 2016 quarter principally due to approximately \$4.2 million in additional clinical trial and manufacturing expenses and approximately \$0.3 million in non-clinical related expenses required for the BLA submission.
-For the quarter ended August 31, 2107, R&D expenditures continue to be primarily devoted to: (1) advancing clinical trials of PRO 140 for the extension study of the Phase 2b monotherapy trial, one pivotal Phase 2b/3 combination therapy trial, one investigative Phase 2b/3 monotherapy trial, one Phase 2 GvHD trial, (2) increased CMC (chemistry, manufacturing and controls) activities to address regulatory compliance requirements of a future BLA filing and to advance the preparations for manufacturing new PRO 140 and (3) preparation of the non-clinical section necessary to complete the BLA filing with the FDA.
+Research and development ("R&D") expenses, which totaled approximately \$12.1 million for the three months ended February 28, 2018, increased approximately \$5.6 million over the comparable 2017 quarter principally due to higher clinical trial and manufacturing-related expenses.
+For the quarter ended February 28, 2018, R&D expenditures continue to be primarily devoted to: (1) one pivotal Phase 2b/3 combination therapy trial and its roll-over trial, one investigative Phase 2b/3 monotherapy trial and its roll-over trial, one Phase 2 GvHD trial, (2) increased CMC (chemistry, manufacturing and controls) activities to address regulatory compliance requirements of a future BLA filing and to advance the preparations for manufacturing new PRO 140 and (3) preparation of the non-clinical section necessary to complete the BLA filing with the FDA.

-We expect R&D expenses to continue to increase in future periods, as the activity within the Company's clinical trials expands and the biologics manufacturing processes and related regulatory compliance activities increase, all of which support the Company's objectives to advance the preparation for an anticipated BLA filing in 2018.
+We expect R&D expense to continue to increase in future periods, as the activity within the Company's clinical trials expands and the biologics manufacturing processes and related regulatory compliance activities increase, all of which support the Company's objectives to advance the preparation for an anticipated BLA filing in late 2018, if a breakthrough therapy designation is granted by the FDA.

-For the quarter ended August 31, 2017, the Company recognized non-cash charge associated with the change in fair value of a derivative liability of approximately \$0.4 million.
-The warrants that contain a provision which gives rise to a derivative liability were not outstanding during the comparable 2016 quarter.
-For each reporting period, we determine the fair value of the derivative liability and record a corresponding non-cash benefit or a non-cash charge, as a consequence of a decrease or increase in the calculated derivative liability.
+For the three months ended February 28, 2018, the Company recognized a non-cash charge associated with the increase in fair value of a derivative liability of approximately \$0.7 million, as compared to a non-cash charge of approximately \$27,000 in the similar 2017 quarter.
+The warrants that contain a provision which gives rise to a derivative liability originated in September 2016.
+For each reporting period, we determine the fair value of the derivative liability and record a corresponding non-cash benefit or non-cash charge, as a consequence of a decrease or increase, respectively, in the calculated derivative liability.